Julian-O/PySLOBS/README.md

 Identifiers that clash with reserved words used in Python are suffixed with `_` - e.g.
 `id_()`.

 Date-times from notifications do not have a timezone associated with them.
 They are in the timezone of the host running the API.

 ### Testing Progress.

 The API is moderately large.
 In this version of the Python wrapper, not every method offered has been tested.
-It is focussed on the areas the developers actively want to use first.
+Testing has been focussed on the areas the developer actively wanted to use first.

 See `PROGRESS.md` for an idea of what is and isn't tested.